LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 192-205

-resulting in code that can be paired with different execution policies.
-In the case the user will not offload to a device ``RAJA::forall`` loops may be nested.
+In the case that the code will not be off loaded to a device, ``RAJA::forall`` loops may be nested

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 212-226

-As a generalization of nested loops, RAJA introduces the ``RAJA::forallN`` loop which collapses a finite number of nested loops.
-Basic usage of ``RAJA::forallN`` requires an execution list ``RAJA::ExecList<>`` for the ``RAJA::NestedPolicy<>`` (for more info see :ref:`ref-nested`) .
-Each execution policy encapsulates how each loop should be traversed.
-In the following example we pair the outerloop with an OpenMP policy and the inner loop with a sequential policy.
+Collapsing a series of nested loops may be done through the ``RAJA::forallN`` method.
+Here it is necessary to use the ``RAJA::NestedPolicy`` (for more info see :ref:`ref-nested`) werein each execution policy may be specified inside a ``RAJA::ExecList<>``.
+In the following example we pair the outer loop with an OpenMP policy and the inner loop with a sequential policy.

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 254-264